Pregnant and Parenting Students

 USF provides several lactation rooms for the purpose of breastfeeding or pumping of breast milk.
 If a lactation room is not within a reasonably accessible distance, please contact the Title IX Coordinator for an alternative accommodation.

-The Well, 1st floor, MDA 1125.
-For access to this room please email USFHealthSSS@health.usf.edu.
+- The Well, 1st floor, MDA 1125.
+To access this room, email USFHealthSSS@health.usf.edu.
 Your email should include Name, U#, Start Date, End Date.